 What if You Identify Major Risks?

 While assessing your ERP implementation, you may find holes in your project plan.
-It’s not uncommon for organizations to skip organizational change and business process management in order to accelerate their implementation.
+It’s not uncommon for organizations to skip change management and business process management in order to accelerate their implementation.
 Even organizations pursuing digital transformation tend to overlook certain change management activities.

 Fortunately, revising a project plan isn’t difficult if the project is still in its early phases.
 Most executives will not object to more project controls around customization.
 Some may object to organizational change management, but developing a business case can help you show the value of change readiness.